Social Consequences of the Transformation of the World of Work in the Second Half of the Twentieth Century

 Postgraduate Research Group of the Hans Böckler Foundation

-Direction: Frank Bösch/ZZF, Winfried Süß/ZZF, Stefan Berger/ISB Bochum, und Andreas Wirsching/IfZ München-Berlin
+Direction: Frank Bösch/ZZF, Winfried Süß/ZZF (speaker), Stefan Berger/ISB Bochum, und Andreas Wirsching/IfZ München-Berlin

-The website on the project is available via this link: http://wandel-der-arbeit.de/
+The website of the project can be found under this link: http://wandel-der-arbeit.de/